GDF-8 (Myostatin)

 Risks & Safety

-Common: not applicable (research reagent).
-Serious: exogenous myostatin administration would theoretically inhibit muscle growth and promote muscle wasting.
-Rare: not applicable.
-This compound is not intended for self-administration.
-Not a therapeutic agent.
+exogenous myostatin administration would inhibit muscle growth and promote muscle wasting.
+Not intended for self-administration.

 Research Papers